Applied Science Level 3 Diploma

 - an Extended Certificate (60 credits) the equivalent to one A Level

-- an Extended Diploma (180 credits) the equivalent to three A Levels.
+- a Diploma (120 credits) the equivalent to two A Levels.

 Please note; may be required to pay course costs towards your study on this course.
 Please click here for a full list of 2020 Course Costs.